HazoTheAnalyst/Exploring-Book-Ratings-and-Prices/README.md

-# Exploring Book Ratings and Prices
+# Exploring Book Ratings and Prices — Web Scraping Project

-This project explores the relationship between book ratings and prices using a dataset scraped from an online bookstore.
-The goal is to analyze whether higher-rated books tend to be more expensive, as well as uncover any trends or insights from the data.
+This project focuses purely on **web scraping** book data from an online bookstore using Python’s `BeautifulSoup` and `requests` libraries.
+The scraped data includes **book titles, prices, and ratings**, which are saved into a CSV file for future analysis or exploration.
 ---
+## 📘 Project Overview

+- **Goal:** To collect basic book details (title, price, and rating) from a website.
+- **Scope:** Web scraping only — no data analysis or visualization was performed.
+- **Output:** A CSV file named `books_scraped_data.csv` containing structured book data.

 ##  Dataset Preview